-NASCAR fan tribute cars: Good, bad, and ugly
+NASCAR fan tribute cars: Good, bad and ugly

-Imagine you're Dale Earnhardt Jr. and you're just headed into town to buy diapers for your new baby.
-When you pull into the parking lot of the Mooresville, North Carolina grocery store, there's a guy parked next to you with a 2003 Chevy Monte Carlo ... and it's painted up exactly like the 2003 Chevy Monte Carlo that you drove to Victory Lane at Talladega Superspeedway.
+Imagine you're Dale Earnhardt Jr. and you're headed into town to buy diapers for your new baby.
+When you pull into the parking lot of the Mooresville, North Carolina, grocery store, there's a guy parked next to you with a 2003 Chevy Monte Carlo ... and it's painted up exactly like the 2003 Chevy Monte Carlo that you drove to Victory Lane at Talladega Superspeedway.

 What kind of a person would dedicate hours of their life meticulously decorating and decaling their work commuter to emulate the work ride of their favorite race car driver?
 An overzealous fan?
 A stalker?
 An artist?

 Surely, such a person is a rare breed, right?
 Nope.
 This happens to Junior all the time.
-Not to mention Jeff Gordon, Rusty Wallace, Dale Jarrett and all their Hall of Fame contemporaries.
+Not to mention Jeff Gordon, Rusty Wallace, Dale Jarrett and all of their Hall of Fame contemporaries.

 Last week I retweeted a picture of one of these rides and I CC'd Junebug himself.
 He responded hilariously.
-That exchange inspired us to kickstart a Marty & McGee Twitter scavenger hunt of street cars-turned-NASCAR.
+That exchange inspired us to kickstart a Marty & McGee Twitter scavenger hunt of street cars turned NASCAR.

 Y'all didn't disappoint.